 Claimants who are continuously working 16 hours per week (or more) at the hourly national living wage rate (or higher), are paid on a pay pattern other than monthly, and have been benefit capped, should take the following steps to protect their position.

 Step 1: request a mandatory reconsideration for the assessment period(s) in which they have been capped, citing the High Court decision in Pantellerisco.
-A template request is available on our website.
+A is available on our website.

 Note on mandatory reconsiderations: it is likely that, until it is known whether the Pantellerisco appeal can proceed, the DWP will uphold the original decision to apply the cap.
 The DWP may also seek to rely on section 25 of the Social Security Act 1998 (‘SSA 1998’) to argue that it is not required to make a decision on ‘lookalike’ cases while the potential appeal is pending.